data61/GS1Combinators/README.md

 # Info about GS1Combinators

-Information about the standard comes from the following documents:

-doc/CBV-Standard-1-2-r-2016-09-29.pdf

-doc/EPCIS_Guideline.pdf

-doc/EPCIS-Standard-1.2-r-2016-09-29.pdf

-doc/GS1_EPC_TDS_i1_11.pdf
+The documents specifying the implemented standard can be found in the directory `doc`.

 GS1Combinators contains types representing all the business events.

-The files in "test/test-xml/EPCIS xml files" contain additional examples sent to us by the GS1 team, not present in the documentation.
+The files in `test/test-xml/EPCIS xml files` contain additional examples sent to us by the GS1 team, not present in the documentation.

 # Dimensions

-There are What, When, Where and Why dimensions for business events, representing all information about the event.
-They each represent their obvious meaning.
+There are What, When, Where and Why dimensions for suppy chain events, representing all information about the event.

-# Tests

-The tests filenames correspond to the module they test.
-They generally parse XML and check the result.